thealphacubicle/boston-core-mcp/docs/TERRAFORM_DEPLOYMENT.md

 - Change architecture in `terraform.tfvars`: `lambda_architecture = "x86_64"`
 - Re-run `terraform apply`
-- Terraform will automatically use the correct platform

 **Error: "failed to build: resolve : lstat servers: no such file or directory"**